Kerberos1864/AWS-Python-Scripts/README.md

   1) AWS Security (Automation of IAM and IdentityCenter(SSS)
   2) AWS Cost and Usage (Cost Explorer/Billing Alarms/Monthly Reports)
   3) Listing and Identifiying resources in AWS Organizations.

+Each script has a corresponding info file which explains the use and need behind it.